pmarre/scratch/README.md

 To create a local copy of this repository, follow these steps:

 1. Go to my [repo](https://github.com/pmarre/scratch/)
-2. Click the "Clone or Download" button on the top right of the page
+2. Click the "Clone or Download" button on the top-right of the page
 3. Click the copy icon to copy the HTTPS link
 4. Open terminal
 5. Change the current directory to the location where the cloned directory will be made
 6. Type `git clone <cloned URL>` with the cloned URL being the URL you copied in step 3 and run the command

-For more information and screenshot images check out GitHub's guide to cloning a repo [here](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).
+For more information check out GitHub's guide to cloning a repo [here](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).

+#### Deploy to GitHub Pages

+1. Go to repository page
+2. Click on settings icon in the top-right of the page
+3. Scroll down to the "GitHub Pages" section
+4. Click on the "Source" dropdown menu and select a branch
+5. A success message with your live link should appear

+For more information check out GitHub's guide to GitHub Pages [here](https://help.github.com/en/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site)